-You go to your routine dental hygiene appointment, and the lovely hygienist informs you that you need x-rays today.
-Even though the time can feel like it’s flying, you may think to yourself, didn’t I just get these done?
+You go to your routine dental hygiene appointment, and the dental hygienist informs you that you need X-rays today.
+Even though the time can feel like flying, you may think, didn’t I just get these done?
 Or why do I really need them?
-And, are they needed for dental cleanings?
+And are they needed for dental cleanings?

-Yes, X-rays (radiographs) are needed for dental hygiene appointments/teeth cleanings.
-X-rays are used to diagnose dental issues, and also to study bone levels and health, teeth health, cancer, polyps, cysts, tumours, abscesses, impacted teeth, infections, missing teeth and view developing teeth.
+X-rays (radiographs) are needed for dental hygiene appointments/teeth cleanings.
+X-rays are used to diagnose dental issues and also to study bone levels and health, teeth health, cancer, polyps, cysts, tumours, abscesses, impacted teeth, infections, missing teeth, and view developing teeth.

-When I clean teeth, I am constantly using multiple things to analyze my patient’s teeth.
-I use the clinical appearance of how the oral tissues look to my eyes, I use diagnostic tools such as gum probing measurements, x-rays, and I ask my patients questions to treat them accordingly.
+When I clean my patient’s teeth, I am constantly using multiple things to analyze my patient’s teeth.
+I use the clinical appearance of how the oral tissues look to my eyes, I use diagnostic tools such as gum probing measurements and X-rays, and I ask my patients questions to treat them accordingly.

-Even though I use the patient’s x-rays at every single appointment, that doesn’t mean the patient should be having them taken every appointment.
+Even though I use the patient’s x-rays at every appointment, that doesn’t mean the patient should have them taken at every appointment.
 There could be a couple of reasons why x-rays may need to be taken more often, and I go over all of those reasons below, so keep reading!

 How I use dental x-rays for teeth cleanings

-When I am scaling (cleaning) teeth, I refer to the x-rays quite often.
+When I am scaling (cleaning) teeth, I often refer to the X-rays.
 I can see so much more than just with the naked eye.
-I use what I see on the x-ray to visualize how the teeth are shaped and create an image in my mind of what the tooth looks like, underneath the gum line, it’s like x-ray vision!
+I use what I see on the X-ray to visualize how the teeth are shaped and create an image in my mind of what the tooth looks like underneath the gum line.

 To be honest, cleaning teeth without x-rays can be like wearing a blindfold.
 I cannot visualize or see what is going on in the places I cannot see with my naked eye.
-When x-rays are up to date and recent, you get a better dental hygiene appointment, and you get a lot more value out of it.
+When x-rays are up to date and recent, you get a better dental hygiene appointment and a lot more value out of it.